The safety equipment discussed here concerns exclusively personal protective equipment, those whose use depends on the "good" will of the user.

 But accidents, or very sudden braking, cannot always be avoided, and as a last resort certain safety equipment is essential to complete the system :

-- Seatbelt wearing for motorists and users of heavy vehicles or public transport - 23% of killed does not wear their seatbelt
+- seatbelt wearing for motorists and users of heavy vehicles or public transport - 21 % of killed did not wear their seatbelt in 2021;

 - wearing a helmet and body protections for users of two or three wheels, motorized or not.
 Helmet use has been mandatory since March 22, 2017 for children under 12 years old.
 Helmet use is increasing in large urban areas: 27% during the week and 36% at weekends in 2021, compared with 17% and 28% respectively in 2016.

 ⦁ The wearing of a certified high visibility garment is mandatory for cyclists outside built-up areas, at night, or when visibility is insufficient.